hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

 - When using replication, ensure that both source and destination buckets have versioning enabled.
 - The `terraform_state` bucket has special lifecycle rules to prevent accidental deletion of state files.
 - Always strictly validate and limit CORS `allowed_origins` in production environments to prevent cross-origin vulnerabilities and data leaks.
+- The scripts bucket must always be enabled in default_region_buckets.
+It is used to deliver the deploy_wordpress.sh and healthcheck script to EC2.
+Without it, WordPress cannot be deployed.

 ---